tpys/seam-carving/README.md

 amplification and object removing. the main idea is to find an optimum seam bease some pixel energy fucntion.

 In this project I implement some basic algorithm, they are:
-  -vertical seam carving
+/vertical seam carving
-  -horizontal seam carving
+./horizontal seam carving
   -mannuly order seam carving
   -content amplification